Rubber debris litters miles of Puyallup River after artificial turf was used in dam project without permit

 The question now is how to clean up the mess, just weeks before adult chinook salmon listed for protection under the federal Endangered Species Act are expected to arrive on their homeward journey.

-According to the consultant’s report, the company, as part of its work on a bypass channel at the dam placed 2,409 square yards of artificial FieldTurf on the channel between July 20 and 27.
+According to the consultant’s report, the company, as part of its work on a bypass channel at the dam, placed 2,409 square yards of FieldTurf on the channel between July 20 and 27.
 The turf was intended to function as an underlayment for a plastic liner put on top of it.
-The company then diverted the river into the bypass channel, to create a dry area to continue its ongoing work at its dam.
+The company then diverted the river into the bypass channel to create a dry area to continue ongoing work at its dam.

 The night of July 29, the diverted river — well known for its rock-chucking high flows — ripped pieces of the liner and turf loose, sending hunks of artificial turf and a torrent of loose black crumb rubber downriver.